cloudflare/cloudflare-docs/content/pages/how-to/custom-branch-aliases.md

 ---
 pcx-content-type: how-to
-title: Adding custom branch aliases
+title: Add a custom domain to a branch
 ---

-# Adding custom branch aliases
+# Add a custom domain to a branch

 In this tutorial, you will learn how to add a custom domain (`staging.example.com`) that will point to a specific branch (`staging`) on your Pages project.